KhaleelSH/kite/README.md

 # Kite

-Kite News App
+Kite News App - A Flutter application for browsing and reading news articles.

 ## Flutter Version Manager

 This project is built using Flutter.
-To manage different versions of Flutter, we use the `fvm` (Flutter Version Management) tool.
+To manage different versions of Flutter, we use the `fvm` ([Flutter Version Management](https://fvm.app/documentation/getting-started)) tool.
 This allows us to easily switch between different versions of Flutter for different projects.

 ## Melos